Translational Medicine: Interdisciplinary Molecular Medicine (MRes )

 - Entry requirements

-An honours degree (minimum 2:1) in the biomedical sciences.
+An honours degree (minimum 2:1) in the biomedical/medical/biological/chemical/biochemical/ pharmacological sciences or in medicine, dentistry or veterinary medicine from a recognised university.
+We will also consider candidates with 2:1 degrees in a relevant analytical/physical/computing science area.
 International candidates must have obtained the equivalent of a 2:1 in a related degree from a reputed University.

 Candidates on the undergraduate medical programme must have satisfactorily completed years 1-3 of the MBChB.
 For St Andrews students, this includes their 3 year degree programme and the following year spent in Manchester (year 3 of the Manchester programme).